GR

 • Low Pathogenic Avian Influenza (LPAI): These viruses usually cause mild symptoms in birds, such as ruffled feathers and a drop in egg production.

 • Highly Pathogenic Avian Influenza (HPAI): These viruses can cause severe disease and high mortality rates in birds.
+Thus, they pose a significant risk to poultry industries and require immediate attention.

 Notable Strains:

 • H5N1: One of the most well-known HPAI strains, H5N1 has caused serious outbreaks in poultry and has infected humans with a high mortality rate.
+Therefore, monitoring and controlling this strain is vital.

 • H7N9: Another significant strain that has caused human infections, particularly in China.
+Continued research and monitoring are necessary to prevent further outbreaks.

 Treatment and Prevention